 Field of work

-I study plants, insects and large mammals with focus on ecology and wildlife management.
-My aim is that my reserach will result in better mangement of our landscapes and biodiversity, and be relevant to our students.
+I study plants, insects and large mammals, and the interactions among them, with focus on ecology and wildlife management.
+My aim is that my research will result in better management of our landscapes and biodiversity, and be relevant to our students.
 Here are some of my research themes:

-- Pollination ecology, the interaction between wild pollinators (such as bumblebees) plants, but also crops.
+- Pollination ecology; the interaction between wild pollinators (such as bumblebees) and plants, and among plants to attract pollinators

-- Effects of climate change on important ecological species and their interactions
+- Effects of climate change; on functionally important ecological species and their interactions

-- Herbivore ecology: deer and insect effects on key plant species (incl. plant defense) and vegetation in forest
+- Herbivore ecology;: deer and insect effects on key plant species (incl. plant defense) and vegetation in forest systems

 You'll find my publications and projects at Research Gate